Project-MONAI/monai-deploy-app-sdk/docs/source/getting_started/tutorials/03_segmentation_app.md

 ```

 ## Executing from Shell
+Please note that this part of the example uses the latest application source code on Github, as well as the corresponding test data.
 ```bash
 # Clone the github project (the latest version of main branch only)
 git clone --branch main --depth 1 https://github.com/Project-MONAI/monai-deploy-app-sdk.git